enspirit/monolens/README.md

 * Secure: not Turing Complete, no code injection, no RegExp DDoS

 * Requires ruby >= 2.6
-* There is no validation of lens files for now
 * Not reached 1.0 yet, still experimental

 ## Getting started